Site Section Links

 material with a shrug, but object vehemently to the inclusion of the latter.

-the qualities and character as is being portrayed in this site, then
+God has the qualities and character as are being portrayed in this site, then

 the effort to turn things around on earth must have been inaugurated as